bhits/context-handler/README.md

 + Run as a JAR file: `java -jar context-handler-x.x.x-SNAPSHOT.jar <additional program arguments>`
 + Run as a Docker Container: `docker run -d bhits/context-handler:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the C2S application, it is required to setup the dependency microservices and support level infrastructure.
-Please refer to the [C2S Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.1.0/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*
+*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to set up the dependency microservices and support level infrastructure.
+Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.1.0/c2s-deployment-guide.pdf) for instructions to set up the Consent2Share infrastructure.*

 ## Configure